 And although most of Drinkwine's officers and sergeants have deployed before, they are, on average, lower-ranking than the old-style adviser teams and the Afghans they are going to deal with.
 "I very clearly can't expect a company commander with maybe eight or nine years in the Army, with one deployment under his belt, maybe two, to walk up to a kandak commander who fought against the Soviets and say, 'I'm here to mentor you,' " Drinkwine said.
 Future adviser brigades will be augmented with 48 extra midgrade officers, but Drinkwine received only five.

 The U.S. military and the Afghan forces it mentors have come a long way since 2001.
 There is still a long way to go.
 "If we are going to depart Afghanistan," Nagl said, "the only way to do so and be secure is to have a reliable Afghan security force appropriately sized, working for a reasonably well-respected, well-supported Afghan government.
 That's a work of three to five years and more resources than we have yet put into Afghanistan."
 He added, "The alternative is truly to fight a forever war."

-This article appears in the Oct.
-24, 2009, edition of National Journal.
+This article appears in the October 24, 2009, edition of National Journal Magazine.